 De-gunk the drain basket.

 Note: If you find a lot of food debris in the drain basket, prevent future clogs by pre-rinsing your dishes.
-Most dishwashers manufactured today feature macerators that grind bits of soft wet food, but they don’t have nearly the power of a garbage disposal.
-So even if your machine says you needn’t pre-rinse the dishes, do so anyway to avoid repeatedly cleaning the drain basket.
+Most dishwashers manufactured today feature macerators that grind bits of soft wet food, but they don’t have the power of a garbage disposal.
+Even if your dishwasher’s manual says you needn’t pre-rinse the dishes, do so anyway to avoid repeatedly cleaning the drain basket.

 Examine the drain hose for clogs.

 If the hose isn’t kinked, it could still be clogged with food sludge or debris.
-To check for a clog, you’ll need to remove the lower front panel and locate the spot where the ribbed hose attaches to the drain pump.
+To check for a clog, you’ll need to remove the lower front panel of the dishwasher and locate the spot where the ribbed hose attaches to the drain pump.

-First, unplug the dishwasher: While you shouldn’t come in contact with any wiring, the general safety rule when working on appliances is to unplug them first.
-Then place old towels under the unit and remove the lower front panel.
+First, unplug the dishwasher: While you shouldn’t come in contact with any wiring, the general rule of thumb when working on appliances is to unplug them first.
+Place old towels under the unit and remove the lower front panel.
 Many panels snap off but, depending on your model, you may have to remove a screw or two.
 Disconnect the hose from the pump (if you’re unsure where it is or how to disconnect it, consult your owner’s manual).

 Replace the drain hose.

 For recurring kinks or a clog that you can’t remove, you’ll have to replace the entire hose.
 Call a plumber if you’re not comfortable trying this yourself.
 A pro could easily charge a minimum of $150 for a house call, so you’d save a bundle making the repair yourself.
 First, you have to unplug the dishwasher and slide it out from under the countertop.